frogg/STUPRO/README.md

 #### Windows specific
 When building on Windows, you should use the cmake-gui client.
 Load the folders and upon clicking on "Configure", choose the same compiler-version you used for ParaView.
 Most likely, it will be the `Visual Studio 12 2013 Win64`-compiler.
 Once you're finished generating the solution, you should execute the PowerShell-script (`scripts/windows-add-freetype-dependencies.ps1`) to add the missing FreeType-dependencies.
 After that, you can open the `kronos.sln` and let Visual Studio do the work.

 ### Running unit tests
 To run the unit tests, go to your build directory and execute `ctest`.
-Alternatively, you can switch to the `src` directory in your build folder and run `../test/UnitTester [test-name]` to run specific tests only.
+Alternatively, you can switch to the `src` directory in your build folder and run `../test/UnitTester --gtest_filter=[test-name].*` to run tests of a specific group only, refer to [the GTest documentation on running specific tests](https://github.com/google/googletest/blob/master/googletest/docs/AdvancedGuide.md#running-a-subset-of-the-tests) for more information.

 Licenses
 --------